wp-plugins/wp-monalisa/readme.txt

 		   styled admin dialog a bit more wordpress like (alternate background color for table, buttons outside the table, added checkall box)
+2009-05-30 v0.4    fixed trimming whitespace from emoticons in admin dialog, fixed
+	   	   replace algorithm, now search for longest substring first and can handle any whitespace situation